Death of Raman Bandarenka

-Raman Bandarenka (Раман Бандарэнка) (August 1, 1989, Minsk – November 12, 2020, Minsk) was an aspiring Belarusian designer, and shop manager.
+Raman Bandarenka (Раман Бандарэнка) (August 1, 1989, Minsk – November 12, 2020, Minsk) was an aspiring Belarusian artist and store manager.
 His death is associated with the protests against the 2020 Belarusian presidential election.
 Raman Bandarenka died after reportedly being beaten by security forces.
 Police forces said they found him unconscious and called an ambulance.

-According to sources, masked assailants in civilian clothing beat him up, in the yard of his apartment building, in the evening of November 11, 2020, in Minsk.
+According to sources, masked assailants in civilian clothing beat him up, in the yard of his apartment building, in the evening of November 11, 2020 in Minsk.
 Locally, this apartment complex is known as "Square of Changes" (Ploshcha Peramen).
 Later, a minibus took him away.
-An ambulance brigade brought from the Central District Department of Internal Affairs (Police Station) to a local hospital.
+An ambulance brigade brought him from the Central District Department of Internal Affairs (Police Station) to a local hospital.
 At the time the ambulance took him, he was unconscious.
 At the hospital, he was diagnosed with different injuries to the head and brain, bruises, and abrasions.
 Banderenka went into surgery in an attempt to save his life and fell into a coma.
 He never recovered and died on November 12, 2020, in the hospital in Minsk.

 The United Nations High Commissioner for Human Rights spoke about his death.
 In March 2023, he was posthumously awarded the Medal of the Order of the Pahonia.